mgei/investable_indices/all-weather/README.md

 * 25% nominal bonds and inflation linked bonds (for growth + falling market expectations)
 * 25% equities and nominal bonds {is this right?} (for inflation + falling market expectations)

+Diversification recudes the risk (the systematic risk) without reducing the return.